sayemuzzamansiam/ML-and-DL-with-Manim/README.md

 # ML-and-DL-with-Manim
-Here we are going to visualize ML/DL concepts using Manim Animation
+Here we are going to visualize Machine Learning and Deep Learning concepts using Manim Animation

 # Linear Regression
 linear regression Manim output